 To avoid such issues, we recommend making sure that both devices are in close proximity during the update procedure—you may even want to consider holding them in your hands next to each other.

 The Apple Watch needs to have a consistent internet connection during an update in order to push the update files to the device and install them, all of which require an internet connection to happen.

-If the connection is spotty, weak, or unstable, an update load is a bit risky since it could interrupt, potentially in a place where there is no good roll-back mechanism in place.
+If the connection is spotty, weak, or unstable, updating your watch is a bit risky since it could interrupt, potentially in a place where there is no good roll-back mechanism in place.

 You can do this by accessing the Settings app on your iPhone and locating the Wi-Fi section.
 From here, just toggle the Wi-Fi switch to the off position.

 Also, because the issue could be the pairing between the phone and the watch, it helps to toggle off the Bluetooth as well.
 The Bluetooth option is located right under the Wi-Fi option in Settings.

 Then, restart your iPhone.
 Once it starts back up again, open Settings again, and turn both Bluetooth and Wi-Fi back on.